 - You shouldn’t need too much extra salt with this soup, as the chicken broth and ham are both salted.
 Definitely don’t add any extra salt to the pot before the very end of cooking.
 At the end of cooking, taste your soup at the end of cooking and add salt as needed to round out the flavours.

-- 2 tsp olive oil or other neutral cooking oil
+- 2 teaspoons olive oil, or other neutral cooking oil

-- 1 Tbsp butter or more cooking oil
+- 1 Tablespoon butter, or more cooking oil

 - Salt and Freshly ground pepper *See Note 3